-Winter active lucernes are the most versatile option, providing good growth into late autumn and retaining their quality longer than highly winter active varieties.
-Best suited to medium-term mixed farming situations that require grazing tolerance and the ability to make reasonable quality hay.
+Winter active (WA) lucernes are often the most versatile option, providing good growth into late autumn.
+WA varieties are very well suited to medium-term mixed farming situations that require grazing tolerance and the ability to make good quality hay.
 They are ideal for either irrigated or dryland production and are useful as a pure stand or as a perennial legume component in pasture blends for regions with 450-650mm winter dominant rainfall.
-These lucernes also make excellent permanent summer forage crops in the high rainfall dairy regions because they provide feed over a longer period than summer brassicas without the same insect problems or annual establishment challenges.
+These lucernes also make excellent permanent summer forage crops in the high rainfall and finishing dairy regions because they provide feed over a longer period than summer brassicas without the same insect problems or annual establishment challenges.

-SARDI 7 SERIES LUCERNE
+SARDI 7 2 Lucerne